-Santa Barbara Wrongful Death Lawyer (805) 372-0200
+Santa Barbara Wrongful Death Lawyer

 Losing a loved one is a gut-wrenching, traumatic event.
 It can turn your life upside down.
 The pain and grief can be overwhelming, especially when the loss is sudden and the consequence of a preventable accident.
-If you lost a loved one, deepest condolences go out to you and your family.
-The memory of your loved one needs to be honored and the at-fault party needs to be held responsible.
-This is why you should consider retaining the services of a Santa Barbara wrongful death attorney and pursue a claim against the at-fault individual or corporation.Who Can File a Wrongful Death Claim?
+If you lost a loved one, our deepest condolences go out to you and your family.
+The memory of your loved one needs to be honored, and the at-fault party needs to be held responsible.
+This is why you should consider retaining the services of a Santa Barbara, wrongful death attorney and pursue a claim against the at-fault individual or corporation.Who Can File a Wrongful Death Claim?

-- the surviving spouse or domestic partner of the decedent;
+- the surviving spouse or domestic partner of the decedent

-- the children of the decedent;
+- the children of the decedent

-- the parents of the decedent; or
+- the parents of the decedent

-- the siblings of the decedent.
+- the siblings of the decedent

 This means that if you were dating the decedent or even engaged to be married, you may be prohibited from filing a wrongful death claim on their behalf.
-Extended relatives such as cousins or grandparents are also likely prohibited from filing a wrongful death claim.Types of Damages You Can Pursue Through a Wrongful Death Claim
+Extended relatives such as cousins or grandparents are also likely prohibited from filing a wrongful death claim.Damages You Can Pursue Through a Wrongful Death Claim

 Types of wrongful death claims often arise from:

-- Car wrecks;
+- Car wrecks

-- Trucking accidents;
+- Trucking accidents

-- Bus accidents;
+- Bus accidents

-- Medical malpractice;
+- Medical malpractice

-- Dangerous consumer products;
+- Dangerous consumer products

-- Nursing home abuse;
+- Nursing home abuse

-- Airplane accidents; and
+- Airplane accidents

-- Swimming pool drowning.
+- Swimming pool drowning

 When you lose a loved one, you need to focus on the grieving process.
 You should not be spending your time speaking to an insurance claims adjuster or having to file paperwork with the court.
 Let a lawyer take some of the burden off of your shoulders.
 You need to focus on rebuilding your life and moving forward.

-Hiring a wrongful death attorney also makes sense because there are no upfront costs associated with retaining a lawyer.
+Hiring a wrongful death attorney also makes sense because no upfront costs are associated with retaining a lawyer.
 This is because wrongful death lawyers work on a contingency fee basis.
 This means that you do not pay anything unless and until your lawyer achieves a financial recovery in your case.
-In addition, most wrongful death attorneys offer a free consultation so there is no cost associated with simply speaking to a lawyer and discussing your legal options.How a Santa Barbara Wrongful Death Lawyer Can Help – Jury Verdicts and Settlements
+In addition, most wrongful death attorneys offer a free consultation, so there is no cost associated with simply speaking to a lawyer and discussing your legal options.

-Another example is the verdict entered in favor of a family of a firefighter who died in a bike wreck.
+Another example is the verdict entered in favor of the family of a firefighter who died in a bike wreck.
 The verdict was $39 million against one of the nation's largest landscaping companies, according to Chron.com.
 The firefighter was reportedly riding his bike when he was hit by a landscaping trailer stopped in traffic.Do Not Delay in Speaking to an Attorney